Facebook tracking pixel Plan Teardown | Conversion System Skip to main content

 • Next action

-Build case
+Build decision

-Only build when the gap is visible and valuable.
+Only build when the gap is visible and valuable

 The teardown protects the team from premature automation.
 If the inquiry path is rare or low-value, the recommendation should be simple process cleanup instead of a sprint.